webplatform/docs/css/functions/hue-rotate/index.md

 Specifying measurements greater than 360&deg; (or 2&pi; '''rad''') allows animations to cycle more than once around the color wheel.
-This example cycles colors three times, then returns to its original set of hues (360 &times; 3):
+This example cycles colors three times, returning to its original set of hues (360 &times; 3):

  @keyframes spinCycle {